-THE JOURNAL is run by a democratically elected editorial board as a forum for socialist ideas and action for the Labour Party, trade unions and wider campaigns.
+The journal is run by a democratically elected editorial board.
 We welcome criticisms, contributions and ideas for future articles.
-All the articles in Briefing reflect solely the opinions of the authors, writing in a personal capacity, unless otherwise stated.
+All contributions reflect solely the opinions of the authors, writing in a personal capacity, unless otherwise stated.

 When Briefing began, the Tories had just won the 1979 election.
 The Labour left, bitter at the Callaghan government’s betrayals, was about to take off.
 The Bennite challenge was beginning.
 We were organizing to take control of Labour local authorities from the moribund right, hoping to use them as bulwarks of defence and struggle against Thatcher’s government.
 In London, we were fighting for leadership of the Greater London Council.

 In this context, Briefing began as London Labour Briefing.
 Our first editorial proclaimed: ‘We have set ourselves the task of keeping active militants inside the Labour Party and the unions in touch with each other and up-to-date on what is happening in the various battles across the capital….
 Organization and information are the keys to success.’

 We recognised from the outset that our struggles were practical.
 In an echo of Karl Marx, we believed that whereas rival journals interpreted the world, our task was to to change it.